Vnnxy/Maze-Creator-Solver/README.md

 - -s followed by a number is optional.
 It indicates the seed we will be using.
 - -w Followed by a number will indicate the number of columns of our maze (Max 255)
 - -h Followed by a number will indicate the number of rows of our maze (Max 255)
-- \> test.mze Will create the file with the name "test.mze"
+- \> test.mze will create the file with the name "test.mze"

 ### Solving the maze: